OuhscBbmc/prairie-outpost-public/documentation/architecture/architecture.md

     Multivariate-informed cleaning is an example of an operation that occurs between layers in this database.
 For instance, some patients had extremely high or low BMI values, which were caused by their height or weight entered in mislabeled units (*e.g.*, 36 cm instead of 36 inches for a toddler).
 One cleaning procedure compares the observed height and weight values to national norms.
 If a height observation is 1.5 standard deviations below the 3rd percentile, the value is multiplied by 2.54 as an attempt to recover a clean value in inches.
 If this product falls within acceptable range for the patient's age and gender,it is retained; otherwise, the value becomes missing.
 This cleaning procedure has been adapted for other patient characteristics where (a) an acceptable range is established and (b) there is a single theory why the data point was mis-entered, and how to correct it.
 Of course, the original observation is retained, if case the investigator wishes to use it in column 6.

     This cleaning procedure demonstrates the CDW's overall goal to deliver a dataset that can be analyzed almost immediately.
 By delivering a clean dataset, barriers are lowered.
 This helps young investigators generate new research and make training opportunities more productive.

+    The structure of this layer is modeled on [OMOP CDM V5](https://github.com/OHDSI/CommonDataModel/wiki), which is a Common Data Model (CDM) that multiple institutions can follow.
+The interoperability (a) promotes collaboration between researchers and (b) leverages smaller datasets to produce a larger, more comprehensive perspective of a medical condition.
 1. Before exporting a project cache (to column 5), the data is first stored in a final SQL Server database.
 This single database is partitioned into schemas.
 A separate schema is dedicated to a project cache.
 Authorization to a cache is granted only to CDW staff assigned to the research project, and approved by the IRB.

 ### Dispensary (column 4)